kai3341/wrap-mutant/packages/react/README.md

 };
 ```

-All these weird things are created to make possible implementation for [@wrap-mutant/react-rendered-array](../react-rendered-array) array-like objects
+All these weird things are created to make possible implementation for [@wrap-mutant/react-rendered-array](../react-rendered-array)-like objects

 ---